wp-ng/angular-foundation-6/src/dropdownToggle/docs/readme.md

 The following settings can be applied as attributes to the root element:

 - `close-on-click`: Allows a click on the body to close the dropdown.
+- `pane-align`: Determines how the dropdown-pane should be aligned from the toggle.